infinitechris/PineBookProArchSetup/README.md

    ![new alarm passowrd](files/PXL_20230701_214514816.jpg)
 - Confirm password for `alarm`
    ![confirm alarm password](files/PXL_20230701_214524205.jpg)
+## Connect to wifi with wifi-menu and verify internet connection
  - Run `wifi-menu` to connect to wifi (if needed)

      ![run wifi-menu](files/PXL_20230701_210544636.jpg)